websense/SoftwareSkillsModules/docs/productpitch.md

 ### Class Activity

 **Plan your pitch:** Plan a product pitch for your project.
 Make a presentation plan.
+Presentation and feedback of the plans will be done in class.

 ### Module Assignment

-A final product pitch is assessed as part of deliverable 3 for CITS5206.
+The final product pitch video is assessed as part of deliverable 3 for CITS5206.

 ## Review
 #### Lessons Learnt